Hirlam/Trac2Markdown.jl/docs/src/DrHook.md

 export DR_HOOK_NOT_MPI=1
 ```

 For example, asyncronous I/O module **SAMIO** does that -- from within its Fortran.
-It calls ''before first Dr.Hook call''
+It calls *before first Dr.Hook call*
 function

 ```bash